manchestercoffeearchive/manchestercoffeearchive.github.io/support.md

 title: Support
 ---

-The best way to support MCA is by submitting a coffee sample for the Archive, more info [here](./contribute/).
+The best way to support MCA is by submitting a coffee sample for the Archive, more info [here](../contribute/).

-You can also support us on Ko-fi:
+Or you can buy us a coffee:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V33MU8Z)